The gig economy offers more opportunities than ever for those seeking flexible jobs they can start right away.

 Requirements: A smartphone and means of transport.
 A clean driving record is needed if you’re going to use a motor vehicle, as the company runs a background check for driving faults (as well as criminal activity).

-DoorDash drivers must be 18 or older.
+DoorDash drivers must be at least 18 years old (19 in some states).
 One perk of working as a Dasher is that unlike some of the other options, the company provides you with commercial vehicle insurance while making deliveries.
 There are no minimum hours necessary to qualify to become a Dasher.

 Learn more in our DoorDash delivery driver review.